 My name is Alexia Gaudeul.
 I am a behavioural economist.
 I work on various themes such as how to protect consumers, improve the quality of advice, reduce discrimination, promote trust in experts, manage social networks, etc…

-I did my PhD in Economics in France and then moved to the UK in 2003 and worked as a lecturer at the University of East Anglia.
-This is where I learned about experimental methods and had the privilege of working with Professor Robert Sugden.
+I did my PhD in Economics in France and then moved to the UK in 2003, where I was a lecturer at the University of East Anglia.
+This is where I learned about experimental methods and worked with Professor Robert Sugden.